 If we decide that your petition can be accepted into the scheme, we inform you that your petition is open for signatures.
 Should we decided that your petition can’t be accepted, we contact you and explain why.
 Some petitions may be able to be re-submitted with changes.

 Additional paper signatures can be sent to us using the Freepost address above or scan and email them to the contact email address as mentioned in your acknowledgment letter.
 We add them to the petition once we have counted the number of valid signatures

-When your online petition reaches its closing date we tell you and let you know what steps the Council will take in response.
+When your online petition reaches its closing date we tell you and let you know what steps we take in response.
 Our response depends on what your petition asks for and how many valid signatures have been collected

-Please be aware that by using the online petitions facility, the Council’s response is posted on the petitions website.
+Please be aware that by using the online petitions facility, our response is posted on the petitions website.